Mexico factory sentiment ticks up in April, remains weak

-MEXICO CITY (Reuters) - Mexico’s manufacturing sector sentiment picked up slightly in April off a five month low, a survey showed on Friday, but remained weak, underscoring tepid growth in Latin America’s no. 2 economy.
+MEXICO CITY, May 2 (Reuters) - Mexico’s manufacturing sector sentiment picked up slightly in April off a five month low, a survey showed on Friday, but remained weak, underscoring tepid growth in Latin America’s no. 2 economy.

 The HSBC Mexico Manufacturing Purchasing Managers’ Index rose to 51.8 in April, after adjusting for seasonal variation, from 51.7 in March.